mui/material-ui/docs/src/pages/company/software-engineer/software-engineer.md

 ## Benefits for you

 - A competitive compensation.
-- Flexible workplace, hours, holidays.
+- Flexible workplace & hours.

 ## Apply